FREQUENTLY ASKED QUESTIONS

 How much capital do I need to get started selling options?

 This is one of the most asked questions by our subscribers.
 It really is hard to say how much capital you need since this all depends on how many contracts you trade on each transaction and if you use margin in your trades.
 Conservatively, for one using 100% cash to cover every put sold and following every trade we make, you would need at least 40-50K in your broker account.
 Obviously, not all subscribers follow every trade we do so his capital requirements would be much less than this, say around 10-20K.
-Using margin to finance each trade substantially lowers the required capital but exposes you to a danger of not having the necessary cash to cover a margin call should the put option go deep ITM.
+Using margin to finance each trade substantially lowers the required capital but exposes you to the risk of not having the necessary cash to cover a margin call should the put option go deep ITM.
 We use 50-70 percent margin on our trades but this is only recommended for those who have extensive experience in selling puts and know how to manage their net margin position.
 Careless use of margin can lead to serious problems.

 What percentage return can I expect to make from your system?

 It all depends on which cash management system you use.
 If your brokerage account is strictly a cash account where you cover your sold puts with 100% cash, your returns will be much less than if you have a margin account.
 With 100% covered puts there is no risk involved except for the fact that you might end up having to own the underlying stock if you consider this a risk at all.
 Using margin enables you to have a lot more options buying power but you may have to take on the risk of a margin call if you don’t have enough cash to cover an assignment.
+The short answer to this question is you can expect annual returns of around 15-20 percent using 100% cash covered puts and more than 35% annual return using margin.

 How much knowledge and experience is required to be a successful option seller?